 We are not spiritualizing or allegorizing Genesis 1.
 We are not saying it is ‘merely figurative,’ or ‘mere poetry.’
 We are saying that there is textual evidence that the passage communicates its message in an elevated voice and therefore invites interpretative freedom.
 And serendipitously, this creates a path to the theological imperative of harmonization of scripture with our observations of the physical world.

 Why not just hold to what we’ve always believed?
 Can’t we just go on believing the earth is young and go about our lives?

 Many generations of believers have assumed the earth was young, and that view served them well in their time.
-This is not a creedal issue, a point which I made above.
-Given the earth is millions of years old, God seems to have been in no hurry to disabuse humanity of that technical mistake by allowing us to go on for thousands of years never imagining the cosmos was that old.
-That just goes to show again where God’s priorities lie: in redemption of humans and to establish communion with them.
+This is not a creedal issue.
+Given that the earth is millions of years old, God seems to have been in no hurry to disabuse humanity of that technical mistake by allowing us to go on for thousands of years never imagining the cosmos was that old.
+That just goes to show again where God’s priorities lie: in redemption of humans and his intention to restore communion with them.

-- it enables us to be faithful disciples and seekers of God’s truth, who are willing to lay down idols of the mind if they are found to be mistaken
+- it enables us to be faithful disciples who are willing to lay down idols of the mind if they are found to be mistaken

 - we imitate Christ in loving the world of the lost, eliminating unnecessary barriers to the gospel

 - we show the watching world that Christianity is actually a reasonable faith